 I built AR prototype concepts that could be used in consumer services and by our medical device sales teams.

-We wanted to show how CGI and the Digital Experience Design team could work together to create new services.
+We showed how CGI and the Digital Experience Design team could work together to create new services that could support our medical device and consumer teams.
 Our hope is that more collaborations like this can occur.